About Parents With Purpose

 Years have passed since those days when I had a desperate, icy grip on my heart.
 Dawson has amazed everyone who has seen his journey.
 He is reading two to three years ahead of his grade level.
 He walks and runs.
 He is very funny and keeps us on our toes.
 He is not completely cured, but he is well on his way.
 We are certainly prepared to continue our work with him and, thankfully, we know just what he needs.

-Two things became abundantly clear: 1) I had to learn more—I was insatiable, and 2) I had to share what I had learned with other parents.
-When you learn of something good (TERRRIFIC!), you always want to pass it along.
-I wanted to stand on the rooftops and shout out to ALL parents.
+Two things became abundantly clear: One: I had to learn more — I was insatiable.
+And two.
+I had to share what I had learned with other parents.
+When you learn of something good, you always want to pass it along.
+I wanted to stand on the rooftops and shout out to all parents.
 I wanted them to understand their children’s development and know the wonderful, exciting and pro-active role they held.
 I knew this when I took my first class about child brain development in December 2000 and as time passed those desires only strengthened.
 We decided as a family to make the sacrifice necessary for me to become certified to teach parents, evaluate children and design individualized home programs for them.

 My training began with the years of experience with my own family, and has expanded through formal certification from The Family Hope Center.
 I have also trained in the following: